 That's right, we once had a simple process used through evolution for challenges as simple as whether to "fight or flight".
-As we evolved, we used it for decisions like when to We took a process to help us manage complexity and made it overly complex.

-cross the road safely and finally when to invest or divest, hire or fire, insource or outsource.
+As we evolved, we used it for decisions like when We took a process to help us manage complexity and made it overly complex to cross the road safely and finally when to invest or divest, hire or fire, insource or outsource.
 A process that is designed to help us handle the uncertainty created by complexity.
 And made it complex.
 The result - boards the world over had risk registers reported to them containing 400 risks.
 The reporters were looking for a pat on the back.
 Board members looked at the list and asked, "So what does it all mean?"

 Not only did the profession make risk complex, we created our own language.
 Risk Speak.
 We even put "risk" in front of or after perfectly normal words like conduct, appetite and reputation.
-We then set about creating a whole new world around it and separated it out from the world of business.